BrendonONeill/Kanji-Study-App/README.md

 * Cleaning up UI and maybe a bit of a re-design
 * Making the site more accessible
 * Fixing Bugs
 * Cleaning up core Typescript to be more readable
+* Generating sentences that need to be translated
 * Adding more Kanji
 * Adding section for hiragana & katakana